Managing your stock investments doesn't have to be a daily pain. Rebalance once a year for stress-free investing

 Second, there is always information floating around the markets.
 Stocks will be too expensive to some and a screaming buy to others.
 Constantly listening to this market noise will have you buying and selling all the time.
-The only people that profit are those collecting the trading fees.
+The only people who profit are those collecting the trading fees.

-Stress Free Investing and Stock Rebalancing
+Stress-Free Investing and Stock Rebalancing

 Think of your investment account more like a savings account.
 Put money in every month.
 At the end of every three or six months, use the money you've accumulated to buy more shares of the stocks you own or to buy other companies.
-This will decrease the amount of times you buy stocks and the fees you pay.
+This will decrease the number of times you buy stocks and the fees you pay.

 Remember, your target investing percentages across stocks and bonds are important because it establishes how much investment risk you have in your wealth.
-If you set up your investing strategy to be extremely safe with 80% bonds, then letting stocks become 50% of your portfolio after several strong years could put you at risk of a market meltdown.
+If you set up your investment strategy to be extremely safe with 80% bonds, then letting stocks become 50% of your portfolio after several strong years could put you at risk of a market meltdown.

-This kind of stress free investing serves two purposes:
+This kind of stress-free investing serves two purposes:

-- You never move too far away from your target percentages in assets or in sectors.
+- You never move too far away from your target percentages in assets or sectors.
 This helps to keep your risk where you want it.

 - You are more likely to be selling the investments that have gone up and may be relatively expensive.
 You're taking your profits and giving your losers a chance to rebound.

 This also helps to reduce your costs when you go to rebalance every year because you can buy or sell the entire group of stocks on one commission.
-Check out my Motif Investing review including some great options to diversify your investment.
+Check out my Motif Investing review, including some great options to diversify your investment.

-Stress Free Investing and When to Sell your Stocks
+Stress-Free Investing and When to Sell your Stocks

 - Has the company become much riskier because of new technology or new competitors?